cjriggio/DrawDowns/README.md

  ![Drawdown-df](images/dpz-drawdown-df.png)

-Lastly I used Seaborn to visualize the results with the green dotted lines representing Peak Days and the red dotted lines representing Trough Days:
+Lastly I used Seaborn to visualize the results with the green dotted lines representing **Peak Days** and the red dotted lines representing **Trough Days**:

 ![Drawdown-df](images/dpz-drawdown-graph.png)

+Obviousy this graph isn't the easiest to read especially when peak and trough days are only apart by a day or so, but it can give you a general sense of the way a partiular stock behaves.
+For example you can observe that the most recent drawdown was 197 days with a trough price of $221.87.
+And even though the stock has been on a steady increase since the end of August 2019 its still has a ways to go before it hits another peak.